seakeal/seakeal/README.md

 # HELLO

 My name is Nicholas, but I'm more commonly known as Nic (in the real world) or Seakeal (online).
-I am currently working as a full-stack web developer for a staffing agency, but might run away to join the circus.
+I am currently working as a full-stack web developer for a staffing agency.

-### Status
-- Balling

 ## Code
 ### Languages